mediaX 2021 Virtual Conference

 *In what ways can technological augmentation, simulation, or communication enhance the reciprocity between human and machine learning?

-*Toward what outcomes will we aspire for human and machine learning?
+*Toward what reciprocal outcomes will we aspire for human and machine learning?

 Full Schedule: (All Times Pacific)

-“The Influence of Culture on Feedback in Learning”
+“The Influence of Culture, Community and Context on Learning”

 “A Taxonomy for Curiosity in Humans and AI”